This article provides and understanding of the Dependant/Endearing and Self-Reliant/Independent Character Strategies of Body-Centered psychotherapy.

 - good looking, even

-- very females in females and very male in males
+- very female in females and very male in males

 - takes in full breaths, but does not exhale fully